VPT: Privacy Preserving Energy Trading and Block Mining Mechanism for Blockchain based Virtual Power Plants

 \subsection{Private Proof of Energy Market (PPoEM)}

-In order to develop PPoEM mechanism from PoEM, we integrate differential privacy at two places in PoEM mechanism.
-Firstly, both Laplace and Exponential mechanism of differential privacy are used to carry out differentially private price selection in double auction process, which preserves bid privacy in a sealed bid auction.
-Afterwards, Exponential mechanism of differential privacy is used carry out differentially private mining selection, which is the core part of our private mining algorithm.
-In the following subsection, we discuss the above mentioned differences in PPoEM algorithm from technical perspective. \\
+In order to develop the PPoEM mechanism from PoEM, we integrate differential privacy at two places in the PoEM mechanism.
+Firstly, both Laplace and Exponential mechanism of differential privacy are used to carry out differentially private price selection in the double auction process, which preserves bid privacy in a sealed bid auction.
+Afterwards, the Exponential mechanism of differential privacy is used to carry out differentially private mining selection, which is the core part of our private mining algorithm.
+In the following subsection, we discuss the above mentioned differences in PPoEM algorithm from a technical perspective. \\